When Rachel took up the fight against New York’s unfair laws, she asked the girls who had been affected by them to help her.

 “When we were fighting for a change in the law, we practised using the right words, although it was hard sometimes,” explains Shaquana.
 “Many people look down on us girls and use language to make us feel worthless.
 So it’s important that we use words and expressions that enable us and others to understand what we’ve been through, and that it’s happening to others as well, all over the world.”

-Girls from GEMS fighting for child-friendly laws together with Rachel.
+Girls from GEMS, like Shaquana, fight for child-friendly laws together with Rachel.

 What is the commercial sexual exploitation of children?